How to Make Reading Easier for Your Struggling Reader at Home

 5. Keep reading sessions short

-Most struggling readers only need 5–10 minutes of focused practice — not long sessions that burn them out.
+Many struggling readers do best with 10-15 minutes of focused practice daily.
+Not long sessions that burn them out.

 stay regulated